-CORI (Criminal Offender Record Information) and SORI (Sexual Offender Registry Information) background checks may be required prior to field work and practicum placement and will be conducted by specific agencies in accordance with state regulations.
+CORI (Criminal Offender Record Information) and SORI (Sexual Offender Registry Information) background checks may be required prior to filed work and practicum placement and will be conducted by specific agencies in accordance with state regulations.
 CORI and SORI results are confidential.

-Depending on the course selection 50% of this program can be completed online.
-Go to www.hcc.edu/catalog for further information.
+Depending on the course selection, 50% of this program can be completed online.